CapricaTech/ServiceCatalogPortfolio01Foundation/README.md

 # ServiceCatalogPortfolio01Foundation
-Builds an AWS Service Catalog portfolio for foundation products such as VPC, parameters, secrets.
+Builds an AWS Service Catalog portfolio for foundational products such as VPC, parameters, secrets.

-## Comment
+There is not much to set up here, just customize your parameters for the stack and run in on AWS CloudFormation.